omega-gg/voxPopuli/README.md

 ## Feeds

-- [feed](playlist/feed.vbml): Feed listing recents videos broadcasted on vox populi.
+- [feed](playlist/feed.vbml): Feed of the recent videos broadcasted on vox populi.

 ## Authors